tushardeshwal25/Movie-Trailer-Website/README.md

 2. See all of the movies displayed
 3. Click on one to play it's trailer

-It's pretty simple in terms of concept, but how about implementation?
+It's pretty simple in terms of concepts, but how about implementation?

 <b>Class structure</b>